 I’m not saying Brody can go or anything like that.
 I’m just saying that I know he’ll have to go soon.

 “It’s okay Brody, good boy.”

 I love you . . .

-Man, of all the things I have exposed and out of all the entries I have written from personal to painful and from violent to tragic.
-I suppose out of all my entries, this was the toughest entry to report.
+Man, of all the things I have exposed and out of all the entries I have written from personal to painful and from violent to tragic, I suppose out of them all, this was the toughest entry to report.
 And I get it.
 Not everyone understands, which is fine.
 Then again, not everyone is fortunate enough to have a dog.
 Or more accurately, not everyone had Brody in their life.
 This one hurts.